Linezolid is an antibiotic which is given for serious infections. It will be prescribed by a specialist doctor.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Zyvox® 600 mg Tablets; Pharmacia Limited, The electronic Medicines Compendium.
-Dated April 2013.
+Manufacturer's PIL, Zyvox® 600 mg Film-coated Tablets; Pharmacia Limited, The electronic Medicines Compendium.
+Dated July 2016.